 Similarly, structured water is widely touted as being the better absorbed (really!) form of water that has healing properties.
 Lies!
 There are companies recommending adding supplements to this structured water so as to improve uptake.
 When pressed for any scientific evidence, they turn pale as if they have seen a ghost and quickly resort to a liberal helping of the bottled water before replying that this type of water has bonds that are more structured than regular water and thus is absorbed more easily.
 From what I remember in high school biology and chemistry classes, the hydrogen bonds holding the adjacent molecules have a finite shape and length, and to make such bonds more “structured” would have a destabilizing effect.

 Between the hype and the lies, lay the promises.
 One such promise for optimal health is taking red raspberry ketones, a natural product touted for weight loss.
 Weight loss is always a popular and newsworthy item.
 I found one small animal study where the compound from raspberries prevented the weight gain of a few animals.
 This is hardly newsworthy stuff and yet, one popular media show, without regard to the science, recommended this ingredient to its viewers.
 Never mind that this is just one study, it is an animal study to boot!
 The number of animals were small, there is a substantial variability of response between animals (like humans hence the need for large numbers) and finally, animal studies are far removed from humans!

 This is just one example; others include minerals from petrified forests, or minerals from plants touted as being the only biologically active source or any number of so called “fat burners” and many others.
-It is a shame that media, producers and the presenters do little research or do not hire a scientist to guide them whether such a finding is newsworthy or not.
+It is a shame that media, producers and the presenters do little research or do not hire a scientist to guide them whether such a finding on natural products is newsworthy or not.
 Until we carefully evaluate the scientific evidence, we do a great injustice to everyone and especially to this industry!